How To Gain Client Loyalty – Client Retention

 Newsletters are a tool that allows you to reach out directly to your clients.
 There are many newsletter tools that are free so this does not need to become a large overhead for your business.

 - Organisation and Efficiency – From the enquiry point to the return home feedback it is imperative the client feels their entire journey with you and your company is seamless.

 To enable this a company needs a solid software system and client management tool behind them.

 - Customer Service – The King/ Queen of ensuring your customer just adore you and speak fondly to everyone they meet.
 Treat your clients how you would like to be treated and times it by 100.
 How your client perceives you is the realistic measure of how well your company is doing, alongside profit of course.

 Every client is important, and a travel company should treat each and every client as if they are their first.
 By making a consumer feel special you are enhancing their experience and they will develop a trust and a love of your travel company.

-In essence, your clients are your value so treat them like gold and create a service level that is unbeatable.
+In essence, your clients are your value and client loyalty is priceless so treat them like gold and create a service level that is unbeatable.

 If you’d like any further assistance with client loyalty, please get in contact with one of Protected Trust Services (PTS) lovely staff members by calling 0207 190 9988.
 Or, you can visit our member support and travel trust account pages to learn more about how we protect you.